simplelive/datagreatwall/README.md

 DataGreatWall
 =============
-The fastest and easiest java database access methods
+The fastest and easiest java database/searchengine class